A gallium scan is a

 cancer (such as

 lymphoma).
-A gallium scan also may be done to see if
+The scan also may be done to see if

-cancer has spread (metastasized) to other areas of the body, or to watch how
+cancer has spread (metastasized) to other areas of the body.
+Or it may check how

 well a cancer treatment is working.